sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/mysql.rst

 MySQL Connection
 ================

-Sparkflows provides the capability to create MySQL connection and use the connection to access various resources.
+Fire Insights provides the capability to create MySQL connection and use the connection for reading from and writing to MySQL tables.
 Below are the steps for creating MySQL connection in Fire Insights:

   * Download MySQL JDBC Driver
   * Install the JDBC Driver